dianabenavidesprado/dianabenavidesprado.github.io/_pages/teaching.md

 Teaching Experience:

+- Lecturer for Algorithmg for Massive Data (CS753), School of Computer Science, The University of Auckland, New Zealand.

 - Lecturer for Machine Learning for Decision Making Support in Public Sector High-Stakes Problems, Department of Systems Engineering and Computer Science, University of Los Andes, Colombia (Summer School course - delivered online).